fog/fog-azure-rm/lib/fog/azurerm/docs/network.md

             ]
       )
 ```
-`Note: You can't modify Id, Name, Location or Resource-Group.`
+`Note: You can't modify Name of a security rule.`

 ## Add and Remove Security Rules in a Network Security Group